ciebaisf2017/Lab/w09/d04/morning/README.md

 What is the actual output?

 How is `bind` working in this example?
-Explain in English.
+Comment an answer in plain English.

 ## 1.9 Last one with bind!
 Given the following code: